yrizos/yrizos.com/blog/content/posts/where-do-you-do-your-best-thinking.md

-title = "Where Do You Do Your Best Thinking?" date = "2024-11-21T12:09:28+00:00" draft = false image = "/images/posts/where-do-you-do-your-best-thinking.jpg"
+title = "Where Do You Do Your Best Thinking?" date = "2024-11-21T12:09:28+00:00" draft = false originalURL = "https://medium.com/@yrizos/where-do-you-do-your-best-thinking-aa2d7a91f425"
+image = "/images/posts/where-do-you-do-your-best-thinking.png"
-imageAlt = "Abstract painted view from inside Hymettus Forest looking out toward Athens cityscape, with pine and cypress trees framing the scene in the foreground, rendered in muted earth tones with heavy brushstrokes and paint texture, showing the contrast between natural forest environment and distant urban sprawl." originalURL = "https://medium.com/@yrizos/where-do-you-do-your-best-thinking-aa2d7a91f425"
+imageAlt = "Abstract painted view from inside Hymettus Forest looking out toward Athens cityscape, with pine and cypress trees framing the scene in the foreground, rendered in muted earth tones with heavy brushstrokes and paint texture, showing the contrast between natural forest environment and distant urban sprawl." tags = ["personal-growth", "productivity", "mental-health", "work-life-balance"]
 +++

 I finished reading Gabrielle Zevin’s *Tomorrow, and Tomorrow, and Tomorrow* on a Saturday morning in October.
 I had been carrying the final chapter on my old Kindle for 2 weeks, finding reasons to delay.
 The story deserved better than a rushed ending.